|Adrenal Gland Tumors in Cats and Dogs

 What are the symptoms and how are adrenal gland tumors diagnosed?

-abdominal ultrasounds.
-Further tests may involve endocrinologic testing, cytology, blood chemistry panel, and imaging of
+ultrasounds.
+Further tests may involve endocrinologic testing, cytology, blood chemistry panel, and imaging of the abdomen

-glucocorticoid that lead to Cushing's syndrome.
-This condition causes changes in the blood glucose levels, electrolyte
+that lead to Cushing's syndrome.
+This condition causes changes in the blood glucose levels, electrolyte levels, blood

-levels, blood pressure and increases the tendency for blood to clot, leading to an increase in pulmonary embolisms.
-Some
+pressure and increases the tendency for blood to clot, leading to an increase in pulmonary embolisms.
+Some dogs will have

 Adrenal medullary tumors (pheochromocytomas)